omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - can give available dates to schedule form and create result form
   - create result should only have past
   - schedule should only have future dates
+- on calendar tab for workouts:
+  - create a large calendar that holds all past and future workouts by day.
 - infinite scroll:
   - https://simpleisbetterthancomplex.com/tutorial/2017/03/13/how-to-create-infinite-scroll-with-django.html